cornell-dti/trends-in-web-dev-website/versioned_docs/version-2026fa/assignments.md

 The class is scheduled to finish well before finals week.

-Assignment 1: Due on CMSX by TBD at 11:59pm
+Assignment 1: Due on CMSX by September 28th at 11:59pm

-Assignment 2: Due on CMSX by TBD at 11:59pm
+Assignment 2: Due on CMSX by October 5th at 11:59pm

-Assignment 3: Due on CMSX by TBD at 11:59pm
+Assignment 3: Due on CMSX by October 19th at 11:59pm

-Assignment 4: Due on CMSX by TBD at 11:59pm
+Assignment 4: Due on CMSX by November 2nd at 11:59pm

-Assignment 5 (Final Project): Due by TBD at 11:59pm
+Assignment 5 (Final Project): Due (tentatively) by November 30th at 11:59pm

 ---